Loading...

 Knowing I didn't want to go back to corporate cubicle life, I self-taught programming and got into web development.
 Early 2020, COVID hit and I was playing a lot of Call of Duty: Warzone, which had just released.

-Frustrated with the lack of good data for equipment decisions, I combined my new programming skills with my data engineering background.
+Frustrated with the lack of good data for equipment decisions, I combined my newfound programming with my data and engineering background.
 A couple months after Warzone's release, I started TrueGameData.
-I hand-tested tens of thousands of stats for thousands of attachments using high framerate footage, frame counting, and various other methods.
+I hand-tested thousands of stats using high framerate footage, frame counting, and various other methods.
 I built analysis tools to help players make optimal choices.

-Once the community found out about it, the site was explosively popular.
+Once the community found out about it, the site was explosively popular as I expected it would be.
 It started with a few Reddit posts in the early days, which got picked up by large data-focused creators already in the community, mainly JGOD, TheXclusiveAce, and Drift0r.
-They were the catalysts that got my content and platform to the wider community.
+They were the catalysts that got my content and platform to the wider community, I owe them a lot for the early success.

 I started the TrueGameData YouTube channel, which reached 200,000 subscribers in the first couple years, peaking at 250,000.
 I also became a partnered Twitch streamer.
 I learned a massive amount running this with my cofounder Kristina, who handled front-end development and most customer support.